Parasrah/ease/README.md

   - `mkdir dist`

-### Building Typescript
+### Building

 - I have created an npm script to build Typescript and Webpack, simply run:

   - `npm run build`

+- Ease also uses LESS CSS.
+I would recommend finding a plugin for your IDE/editor, but there is also a file watcher setup to help you out:

+  - `npm run watch:less`

-- There are also some file watchers setup for your convenience.
+- There are also some other file watchers setup for your convenience.
 These commands are:

-  - `npm run watch-webpack` and `npm run watch-ts`
+  - `npm run watch:wp` and `npm run watch:ts`

+- Having this many file watchers is ridiculous though.
+Don't worry, we've got you covered!
+The following script runs all watchers concurrently so you don't have to stress! =D

+  - `npm run watch`

 ### Running Application